amael-ls/code_article3/README.md

 species_filenames = Acer_saccharum.txt, Abies_balsamea.txt
 ```

 Then, each file will be read in the folder `species_path`.
-There are seven files per species, here given for Abies balsamea:
+There are seven files per species.
+Here is an example for Abies balsamea, for any other species, replace `Abies_balsamea` by any species name from `species_filenames` (e.g., `Acer_saccharum`):

 1. **Abies_balsamea.txt**: contains the name of the species, its fecundity parameter, and its maximum diameter
 2. **Abies_balsamea_M.txt**: contains the mortality parameters